 As far as the charity’s message was concerned, they wanted holidays to be seen as a necessity and not a luxury – a key principle of the Family Holiday Association that survives to this day.

-Forty five years and counting
+Over forty years and counting

 Sadly both our founders are no longer with us; Patrick died in 2008 and Joan in February 2019.
 But over four decades on the need of struggling families is greater than ever, and the Laurances’ determination to make a difference lives on.
 In the words of Joan “If no one else is going to do it, then we will.”